WICG/attribution-reporting-api/EVENT.md

 - `event_report_window`: (optional) duration in seconds after source registration during which event reports may be created for this source.
 Also controls the last window in which reports will be sent.
+The minimum value is 3600 seconds (1 hour).

 Once this header is received, the browser will proceed with [handling an attribution source event](#handling-an-attribution-source-event).
 Note that it